learn-co-curriculum/git-github-learn-quiz/README.md

+# Enough Git for Learn

-Take the quiz below to make sure you're familiar with the crucial git commands and workflows to interact with GitHub and Learn
+Take the quiz below to make sure you're familiar with the crucial git commands and workflows to interact with GitHub and Learn.

 ???

-# Enough Git for Learn
+# Quiz - Enough Git for Learn

 ?: What's the git command that downloads your repository from GitHub to your computer?